amitsaha/gsoc2012_fbs/README.md

 ------

 + Tested to be working for i686 images
-+ Copies the image(s) to the designated FTP location specified in staging
++ Copies the image(s) to the designated FTP location specified in staging.
 + Can use multiple worker nodes to build images (Only tested for i686)